Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

   # Do **not** follow any random script that blacklists `amdgpu` globally — it will break your daily driver.

   # VFIO for eGPU passthrough (AMD OCuLink focus)
-  pacman -S --needed qemu libvirt virt-manager systemctl enable --now libvirtd
+  pacman -S --needed qemu virt-manager systemctl enable --now libvirtd

   # Load VFIO modules